Developing Relationship Skills Needed to Succeed

 If you feel your children lack social skills appropriate for their age, they need more opportunities for practice.
 They may prefer being alone or playing on their digital device, however, those activities do not build social skills.

-Curing Autism Through Strengthening the Child’s Relationships
+Treating Autism Through Strengthening the Child’s Relationships

 Raun Kaufman’s book,